simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/README.md

 - `manuscript.md` contains the manuscript in markdown format

-- `manuscript.pdf` unfortunately RStudio outputs the pdf of from the markdown here as well
+- `manuscript.pdf` the manuscript as pdf

 - `README.md` the file you are reading now, should explain everything you need to know